Whooping Cough

 Diagnosis

-A nasopharyngeal or nasal swab with PCR testing or bacterial culture can confirm the diagnosis within 3 weeks of the onset of symptoms.
+A nasopharyngeal or nasal swab, with PCR testing or bacterial culture, can confirm the diagnosis if taken within 3 weeks of cough onset.

-Where the cough has been present for more than 2 weeks, and they have not been vaccinated in the past year, patients can be tested for the anti-pertussis toxin immunoglobulin G. These are antibodies created by the immune system in response to the pertussis toxin.
-They can be tested for in a sample of oral fluid or blood.
+When the cough has been present for more than 2 weeks, and patients have not been vaccinated in the past year, they can be tested for anti-pertussis toxin immunoglobulin G antibodies using an oral fluid or blood sample.
+These are antibodies produced by the immune system in response to pertussis toxin.

 Management